 Seaview Estates is a rich and colourful community with a vibrant and controversial history.
 I lived there from March 1987 until January 2015 and these are some of my memories.

-For over thirty years I witnessed a multitude of comings and goings.
+Over thirty years I witnessed lots of comings and goings.
 Owners, renters, spectulators and squatters have all passed through.
 Some left after a short time while some settled for life.
-The incredible range of eclectic people has included residents supporting themselves and their neighbours by providing services like car repair, bike repair, small engine repair, plumbing, electrical, bob cat , back hoe, dump truck, chiropractic, counselling, massage therapy, computer repair, building/contracting, engineering, nursing, medical doctor, tax accountancy, landscaping/gardening, food production, house cleaning, car rental, roadside market stands, cabinet making, chop stick production, college professor, photographer, fisherman, ham radio operating, baking, notary public, travel consultant, film production and many more………..including jugglers, clowns and world renown performers.
+The incredible range of people has included residents supporting themselves and their neighbours by providing services like car repair, bike repair, small engine repair, plumbing, electrical, bob cat , back hoe, dump truck, chiropractic, counselling, massage therapy, computer repair, building/contracting, engineering, nursing, medical doctor, tax accountancy, landscaping/gardening, house cleaning, car rental, roadside market stands, cabinet making, chop stick production, college professor, photographer, fisherman, ham radio operating, baking, notary public, travel consultant, film production and many more………..including jugglers, clowns and world renown performers.
 It’s phenomenal that all these skills and talents existed in a lowly rural subdivision designated by the County and State governments as purely ‘agricultural.’

-Starting from humble origins, a wide range of unique abodes on the subdivision have included tents, trailers, tin shacks, buses, Hawaiian hale’s, spec homes, rental apartments, Californian retirement homes and even a mock Castle.
-These all reflect the diversity of owners, renters and visitors living there – once described in the Hawaii Tribune Herald as ‘the have’s and the have not’s’ – the demographics are much more complex than that.
+Starting from humble origins, a wide range of unique abodes have included tents, trailers, tin shacks, buses, Hawaiian hale’s, spec homes, rental apartments, Californian retirement homes and even a mock Castle.
+These all reflect the diversity of people living there – once described in the Hawaii Tribune Herald as ‘the have’s and the have not’s’ – it’s a much more complex state of affairs than that.

 There are three stand out characters who played very positive roles in the early development of the subdivision.
 Michael Ream built our first mailbox center and served as our unofficial mayor for many years, welcoming newcomers and providing them with valuable support to get settled.
-Greybeard greeted everyone as he pedalled by with a cheery, ” Hare Krishna, namaste” and offered to fix everyones bikes for free.
+Greybeard greeted everyone as he pedalled by with a cheery, ” Hare Krishna, namaste” and offered to fix anyones bike for free.
 He was hired early on to help maintain the parks and promoted the concept of wild open spaces in preference to just lawns.
-He was also elected to the KSECA Board, maintained a bridge between rival factions and faithfully served as scribe for many years.
-Garry Hoffield was President for a while and without him there would be no Seaview pavilion, he designed it and organised volunteers to build a classy community meeting place with adjacent bathrooms and water tank that has served Seaview ever since.
+He was also elected to the Board, maintained a bridge between rival factions and faithfully served as scribe for many years.
+Garry Hoffield was President for a while and without him there would be no Seaview pavilion, he designed it and organised volunteers to build a classy community meeting place with adjacent bathrooms and water tank.

-Other characters who have left their mark on Seaview forever include; Uncle Joe our original park maintenance man, Babble the begging hitchhiker, William the parrot man, Edge Horvat our pavilion post provider, Earnest Jackson the builder, Dan the volleyball man, tap-dance Marcia, boisterous ‘Three dogs Gary,’ Turtle the titan, Mr String the games man, Stanley the Clown, our baking President Jean, Boo our Swedish engineer, Joseph the eternal squatter, sage Susie-Marie, Tony the troll, Oona the harpist, Joyce the white witch, ‘Rock John,’ Hailey the horse lady, Shanti the ghost man, mercurial Morning sun, Queen Sherri Smith plus the ‘highly controversials’ like Pat Rocco, Scott Wills, Athena Peanut and………..there are so many more.
+Other characters who have left their mark on Seaview forever include; Uncle Joe our original park maintenance man, Babble the begging hitchhiker, William the parrot man, Edge Horvat our pavilion post provider, Earnest Jackson the builder, Dan the volleyball man, tap-dance Tracey, boisterous ‘Three dogs Gary,’ Turtle the titan, Mr String the games man, Stanley the Clown, our baking President Jean, Boo our Swedish engineer, Joseph the eternal squatter, sage Susie-Marie, Tony the troll, Oona the harpist, Joyce the white witch, ‘Rock John,’ Hailey the horse lady, Shanti the ghost, mercurial Morning sun, Queen Sherri Smith, the controversial Pat Rocco, Scott Wills, Athena Peanut and………..there are so many more.

-In the 2010 Community Association Newsletter, Sahara Laurence wrote, “What we have in common is much more important than what divides us.
+In the 2010 Community Association Newsletter, Sahara Laurence said, “What we have in common is much more important than what divides us.
 One thing for sure is that our future is uncertain.
 We all chose to live here close to Madame Pele.
 We know we have to learn to do more for ourselves, to not rely on government.
 We want to be part of a supportive community.
 Let’s do it!”
-I believe it’s been the spirit of people like Sahara that has enabled Seaview to survive and thrive to be the place it is today.
+It has been the spirit of people like Sahara that has enabled Seaview to survive and thrive to be the place it is today.